 - 1600s - We have seen much material but no coherent overview.
 Nathaniel Eaton was the first known head according to Wikipedia.
 However, on the Wikipedia page, his educational experience is out of order.
 There are several posts in this blog that refer to Nathaniel: search in blog on Eaton.
 A search in Google (hasty pudding - Nathaniel Eaton) will bring up lots of repeats of the story.
 On the other hand, this look at the man by the Eaton Families Association needs to be added to the pile (starting on page 13 - A Discussion of Nathaniel Eaton’s Reputation as Seen by History).
 A few more views: Hanging Crepe in Trump Land—It’s Harvard’s Birthday, Boston 400/Harvard, ...
 Moving on: Harvard’s First President: “A Man for All Seasons”.
 On Dunster. ...

-- 1700s - Revolution baby.
+- 1700s - Loosening morals and more.
+Revolution baby.
 He helped Transcendentalism to transcend.
 Rumford Chair of Physics.

 - 1900s - Several topics want attention.
 Let's start with testing.